ConsolesandCasks/MBC1_DIP_Flash/README.md

 I have tested 144p test suite, Super Mario Land, and MegaMan V so far on the Rev 1.0 boards (Aug 7 2023) using bodge wires in both MBC1 and no MBC configurations.

+### How to get
+I would recommend [JLCPCB](https://jlcpcb.com/) for the least expensive options for having boards fabricated

+Gerber silkscreen is set up for JLC to "specify a location" for the order number

+Options should be set to 0.8 thickness, ENIG surface finish, Gold fingers, 30 degree chamfer

+I'm having a number of Purple Rev 1.1 boards produced (Aug 7, 2023) - once tested I will look into a way to distribute them

 ## Changelog
 **Rev 1.1**